bcaffo/LittleInferenceBook/manuscript/01_introduction.md

 should I believe now?"

 Data scientists tend to fall within shades of gray of these and various other schools of inference.
-Furthermore, there are many shades of gray between the styles of inferences so that it is hard to pin down most modern statisticians as either Bayesian or frequentist.
+Furthermore, there are so many shades of gray between the styles of inferences that it is hard to pin down most modern statisticians as either Bayesian or frequentist.
 In this class, we will primarily focus on basic sampling models, basic probability models and frequency style analyses to create standard inferences.
+This is the most popular style of inference by far.

 Being data scientists,  we will also consider some inferential strategies that
 rely heavily on the observed data, such as permutation testing